est31/csrp-gmp/README.md

 csrp-gmp is a minimal C implementation of the [Secure Remote Password protocol](http://srp.stanford.edu/), originally written by Tom Cocagne to depend on OpenSSL, ported to LibGMP by est31.
-The project consists of a single C file and is intended for direct inclusion into utilizing programs.
+The project is intended for direct inclusion into utilizing programs.
 It's only dependency is LibGMP.

 SRP Overview
 ------------